phdosilva/100_days_of_python/README.md

 ### Day 33
 - I created a POC using Pyannote Segment Audio
 - I tested a request to whisper OpenAi API

+### Day 34
+- I created a scrap to consult a object price on amazon.
+- I used BeautifulSoup again.
+- I remembered some methods of SMTP E-mail library